 The first settler burial grounds were located in or near emerging settlements – some were on public land, others around churches.
-The tombstones recorded the hardships of that time – many young men experienced accidental deaths at work, women died in childbirth and infant epidemics killed many babies and young children.
-They also recorded where people came from and sometimes the name of the ship that had brought them to New Zealand and the port at which they had arrived.
+The tombstones recorded the hardships of the time – young men were killed in accidents at work, women died in childbirth, and epidemics killed babies and young children.
+They also recorded where people came from, and sometimes named the ship that had brought them to New Zealand and the port at which they had arrived.

 Within a decade of their founding, Auckland, Wellington, Christchurch and Dunedin had established cemeteries on public land.
 While initially people of all faiths were buried together, by 1851 separate sections were established for Anglicans, Catholics, ‘dissenters’ or ‘non-conformists’, and Jews.

-In the late 19th century undertakers were often carpenters, builders or cabinetmakers who would also make coffins and manage burials.
-When the New Zealand Federation of Funeral Directors was established in 1937 they avoided the term ‘undertaker’ because it was associated with earlier ‘unsanitary’ practices and was seen as objectionable.
+In the late 19th century undertakers were often carpenters, builders or cabinetmakers who also made coffins and managed burials.
+When the New Zealand Federation of Funeral Directors was established in 1937, they avoided the term ‘undertaker’ because it was associated with earlier ‘unsanitary’ practices and was seen as objectionable.
 The term ‘funeral director’ is now in common use.

 As towns and cities grew, many of the old cemeteries were seen as squalid and unhealthy.
 They had also often reached their capacity by late 19th century.
 New, large, utilitarian council cemeteries were established by local councils on the fringes of cities and towns by the early 20th century.